 - As with other password managers, the passwords for logging users into websites can be accessed by users while using development tools such as the Chrome Developers Console.
 If the credentials are sensitive and you can’t risk having the passwords obtained by users, please consider using SAML authentication instead of password vaulted apps.

-To help your users gain access to password vaulted apps, instruct them to follow these steps:
+To help your users gain access to password vaulted apps, have them follow these steps:

 - Sign in to your corporate account—not your personal Gmail account.

-- Install the Cloud Identity Account Manager browser extension for Chrome or Firefox.
+- Install the Cloud Identity Account Manager browser extension for Chrome.
+Go to the following URL:

 - If you haven’t signed in to your Chrome profile while trying to install the Cloud Identity Account Manager browser extension, you’ll be prompted to turn on sync before continuing.
 Be sure to sign in with your corporate account, click Link data, and then—in the Turn on Sync window—click Yes, I’m in.